-The initial hearing date for a order to show cause request for order hearing may be continued one time by telephonic notice to the clerk of the assigned department.
+The initial hearing date for a request for order hearing may be continued one time by telephonic notice to the clerk of the assigned department.
 Parties must be prepared to represent to the clerk that opposing parties have been contacted and consented to the continuance.
 Once a new hearing date is received, the party contacting the clerk must give written notice of the new hearing date to the opposing party.

 A second or subsequent continuance of the hearing date will require the attendance of the parties and a showing of good cause.
-In the event that the second or subsequent continuance is denied, the order to show cause request for order may go off calendar if the parties cannot proceed.
-A order to show cause request for order which has been ordered off calendar may be restored to the court's calendar by written application and, if such application is made within ninety (90) days, the initial filing date will be deemed the filing date for purposes of determining the commencement of child and/or spousal support.
+In the event that the second or subsequent continuance is denied, the request for order may go off calendar if the parties cannot proceed.
+A request for order which has been ordered off calendar may be restored to the court's calendar by written application and, if such application is made within ninety (90) days, the initial filing date will be deemed the filing date for purposes of determining the commencement of child and/or spousal support.